capesoftware/bonsai-vplink/samples/enzymereactor/README.md

 * Continuous_Mode_Button -- Button to engage Continuous Mode
 * Reactor_Startup_Mode_Button -- Button to engage Reactor Starup Mode
 * Microbes -- Total amount of Microbes in the Reactor
 * Food -- Total Amount of Food in the Reactor
+* Acid Flow -- Flow of Acid into Reactor
 * Reactor_O2 -- Reactor Dissolved Oxygen %
+* Base Flow -- Flow of Base into the Reactor
 * Reactor_Temp -- Reactor Temperature
 * Reactor_pH -- pH in Reactor
 * Temp_E002_FoodIn -- Temperature of food inlet to Steam Heater